MarcRosellH/BranchingPolicies/README.md

 To add these rules go to your repository then: **Settings>Branches>Add Rule**

-## Git Flow Structure In Detail
+## Gitflow Structure In Detail
 The generic structure is:
 ![gitflow-structure](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/gitflow-structure.png?raw=true)

 We can distiguish the next branches:
 ### Master and Develop Branches
-In the Git Flow structure, these two branches are parallel and infinite, since their creation at the beginning of the project until its end.
+In the Gitflow structure, these two branches are parallel and infinite, since their creation at the beginning of the project until its end.
 The master branch is **only updated with the main stable versions** of the project.
 ![develop-and-master](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/master-develop.png?raw=true)

 ### Feature Branches